Life's Greatest Game: New York premiere

 On September 28, 1924, Film Booking Offices of America premiered Life's Greatest Game at the B.S.
 Moss Cameo Theatre in New York City.
-The convention of holding a world premiere for a forthcoming film on Broadway was a popular practice for large movie producers.
+The convention of holding a world premiere for a forthcoming film on Broadway was a widespread practice for large movie producers.

 The eastern critics put a fine point on FBO's stated Main Street philosophy.
 The mainstream publications thrashed the film.

 New York premiere reviews

 After previewing the film at the New York's Cameo Theatre, prominent New York magazine reviewers were unanimously displeased with what they saw.